bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/Extra/career/working-and-collaborating-remotely.md

 * **Fitting into the culture and building relationships** - While it can take a while to understand all of the cultural nuances of a new workplace, here are some things you can do to get up to speed quickly:
   - Read the mission statement, company values, founding principles, or similar, on the company website.
 Can’t find it?
 The employment section of the company website often covers at least part of these topics.
   - Your team might have its own culture in addition to that of the company.
 In your introductory one-on-ones, ask people about the culture.
 It’s especially important to know about things such as taboos and rituals.
 It would be awkward to show up to video standup in your halloween costume and find out that your new workplace doesn’t do holidays!
 * **Confidentiality** - There’s a pretty good chance that something you are working on shouldn’t be shared with those outside your company.
-Working remotely can sometimes be a risk for inadvertently exposing “company secrets” to others.
+Working remotely can sometimes be a risk for inadvertently exposing “company secrets" to others.
   - If you are in proximity to others, always use headphones for short video and phone calls.
 This will ensure that the words of others aren’t overheard.
 If you do plan to discuss something confidential, you might need to book a telephone booth at your office rental or ask your roommate to check out your new Spotify playlist, etc.
   - It’s important to be transparent with your team if others are around.
 Most people understand that it’s impossible to always be in isolation, but being upfront about it can prevent awkwardness or accidental secret spilling.
   - Do not work on confidential projects in public places such as coffee shops, airports, or public libraries.
 Especially don’t work on confidential projects while connected to open wifi networks